czaloumis/passIt/passIt-backend/README.md

 Start all Services:
 - Database
+- Keycloak
-- Keycloack
+- Redis
-- elasticsearch
+- Elasticsearch
-- kibana(elasticSearch UI)
+- Kibana(ElasticSearch UI)
-- filebeat
+- Filebeat
-- Passit backend(If there is no need for that you can comment it out)
+- PassIt backend(If there is no need for that you can comment it out)
 ```bash
 docker-compose -f docker-compose-full.yml up --build -d
 ```